Data is the backbone of enterprise infrastructure. And the number of data tools is only increasing every year across many organizations.

 Data storage

-Once transformed, unified data needs to be stored in a destination system—typically a data lake, data warehouse, or operational database—depending on the use case.
+Once transformed, unified data needs to be stored in a destination system.
+These are typically an online transaction processing (OLTP) database, a data lake, a data warehouse, or a data lakehouse, depending on the use case.

 There is no cookie-cutter approach to choosing the right data storage platform: the best approach depends on many variables.